 Check out our JB transport guide for more ways to get to JB from Singapore, such as hopping on a ferry.

-Your tummies might be grumbling by now, so head to Space Cafe, which is an 11-minute car ride from the checkpoint.
+Your tummies might be grumbling by now, so head to Nimmies Pastry Cafe, which is a 15-minute car ride from the checkpoint and located near KSL Mall.
 Unlike usual cafe haunts in JB, this one is open from 8am, so don’t worry about being a little early.

-The cafe features a minimalist aesthetic, with pops of vibrant green thanks to the potted plants strategically placed around the space.
-There are plenty of IG-worthy spots, so feel free to take selfies with your mum – who knows, it might just become her newest phone wallpaper.
+This also means that the cafe has plenty of IG-worthy spots, so feel free to take selfies with your mum – who knows, it might just become her newest phone wallpaper.
 Instant favourite child status unlocked.

 Image credit: Singcube Karaoke